smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 the other computer you are going to use can remotely connect to the machine you want to investigate.
 This means jumping through whatever networking and authentication hoops you need.

+If you connected directly to the computer you want to troubleshoot you won't be able to do much.
+Not having a UI will make it harder unless you want to only use the commandline tools.
+I would still recommend against it since using remote PowerShell is very good and simpler than potentially using nested RDP sessions.

 ### Connecting via MMC